NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 - We recommend listing conda-forge as the first channel to search, as it's entirely open source and has the largest range of packages.
 Note that combining packages from different channels (in particular, conda-forge and anaconda channels) may create incompatibilities.

 - We recommend constructing the list of packages manually, by simply searching your POD's code for ``import`` statements referencing third-party libraries.
-Please do *not* exporting your development environment with ``% conda env export``, which gives platform-specific version information and will not be fully portable in all cases; it also does so for every package in the environment, not just the "top-level" ones you directly requested.
+Please do *not* exporting your development environment with :console:`% conda env export`, which gives platform-specific version information and will not be fully portable in all cases; it also does so for every package in the environment, not just the "top-level" ones you directly requested.

 - We recommend specifying versions as little as possible, out of consideration for end-users: if each POD specifies exact versions of all its dependencies, conda will need to install multiple versions of the same libraries.
 In general, specifying a version should only be needed in cases where backward compatibility was broken (e.g., Python 2 vs. 3) or a bug affecting your POD was fixed (e.g., postscript font rendering on Mac OS with older NCL).
 Conda installs the latest version of each package that's consistent with all other dependencies.